matthiasblum/h5hg/README.md

     >>> mat.get("chr3", 181399711, 181459711)

 Please note that the `get()` function does not return anything.
 By default, frequency counts are retrieved.
-To retrieve a dispersion (90%, 70% or 50%) pass it with the `sampling` argument.
+To retrieve loops' dispersion (90%, 70% or 50%) pass the desired dispersion with the `sampling` argument.

     >>> mat.get("chr3", 181399711, 181459711, sampling=70)